 SEE MORE: www.342elwood.com

-An extended family of three generations and two outdoor turtles needed something very specific, and this special heirloom property fit the bill.
-They initially assumed they couldn't afford it, but through creative financing they were able to add this home to their family's treasures.
+An extended family of three generations and two outdoor turtles needed something very specific, and this heirloom property fit the bill.
+They initially assumed they couldn't afford it, but through creative financing they were able to add this delightful home to their family's treasures.

 It started with a rare, vacant duplex for two families, followed by a condo conversion, and surprise! -- twins on the way.
 All played a part in the acquisition and subsequent successful re-sale, opening up new pursuits for a growing family.

 When my clients were countered to increase their price in the 2008 purchase, they were sweating.
 Would it ever appreciate?
-Seven years later, their first California bungalow produced enough profit for them to buy a larger house for their family, which had expanded by 3 children.
+Seven years later, their first California bungalow produced enough profit for them to buy a larger house for their family, which had by then expanded by 3 children.

 My buyers wanted views... of the Bay AND the hills.
 How was I going to find the house that had both?
 Fortunately they weren't in a hurry, and one day it was there -- the house with the Bay in front and the canyon in back.
 In addition to the irresistible views, the house had just been re-imagined from a vacation cottage to a thoroughly modern, green, sun-lit home.